MicrosoftDocs/fabric-docs/docs/data-factory/connector-oracle-copy-activity.md

 The following properties are **required**:

 - **Connection:** Select an Oracle connection from the connection list.
 If the connection doesn't exist, then create a new Oracle connection by selecting **More** at the bottom of the connection list.
 - **Table**: Select the table in your database from the drop-down list.
-Or check **Enter manually** to enter the schema and table name manually.
+Or check **Enter manually** to enter the schema and table name.

 Under **Advanced**, you can specify the following fields: